gort818/lotto-checker/README.md

 It has lists, exception handling, fucntions, while loops, if loops,and  print statments all usefull for any new python user.

 Will contiue to update and add comments to help visualize the code.

+lotto-web scarpes the web for either super lotto and mega millions